hitsthings/redux-packet/README.md

 ### consume()

-`consume()` is how you consume a bundle.
-You call it with your bundles, passing in any required context parameters.
-It's a higher-order component that will call `connect()` under the hood and provide your component with the bundle properties.
+`consume()` is how you consume a packet.
+You call it with your packets, passing in any required context parameters.
+It's a higher-order component that will call `connect()` under the hood and provide your component with the packet properties.

 ```jsx
 const UserList = (users = [], isLoading, hasAllLoaded, errors, loadUsers) => (